tuankhui/IELTS_Website/README.md

 ## How to setup

 ### Setup environment
 There is an .env file in the back-end folder.
-Fill it with your API key from OpenRouter and your wanted mode.
+Fill it with your API key from OpenRouter and your wanted model.

 ### How to run